New York Times: Another controversial flag spotted outside a Samuel Alito property - KESQ

 “It has nothing to do with that,” Johnson said, referring to “stop the steal” protests.

-The Alitos’ choice of flags are gaining attention in part because several high-profile cases are currently pending before the high court involving the election and subsequent attack on the US Capitol, including the blockbuster question of whether Trump may claim immunity from federal election subversion charges.
+The Alitos’ flag choices are gaining attention in part because several high-profile cases are currently pending before the high court involving the election and subsequent attack on the US Capitol, including the blockbuster question of whether Trump may claim immunity from federal election subversion charges.

 Another case deals with a January 6 defendant who is challenging an obstruction charge filed by federal prosecutors for his role in the attack.